 During the early part of the planning process, the GCDD’s Council members identified the need to better market the agency, its name and its product as a top priority.
 The Council currently publishes several publications whose outcome is to provide people with the information necessary to make informed decisions about their lives and advocate for changes in the system.
-Making a Difference and Public Policy for the People are sent to over 3500 individuals through the mail, e-mail and the Internet.
+Making a Difference magazine Public Policy for the People newsletter and GCDD e-news are sent to over 3500 individuals through e-mail and posted to the website.
 The GCDD’s website continues to be a tool that people can use to find information.
-The GCDD staff consistently meets with members of the media to respond toquestions and pitchstories.
+The GCDD staff consistently meets with members of the media to respond to questions and pitch stories.
 In addition, media roundtables are held when the Council’s quarterly meeting is held in sites other than Atlanta.

 The GCDD’s priority for Real Influence is to increase awareness of the Council’s activities and promote initiatives supporting its goal and mission.
 Advocates throughout the state look to the GCDD as a leader in assisting individuals with developmental disabilities and their families to become better advocates and have the skills need to support initiatives throughout the State.
 In addition, the Council has worked in coalition to educate elected officials about the needs of persons with developmental disabilities and their families.
 Leadership provided during the General Assembly has resulted in increased funding and passage of legislation that continues to move the State in the right direction.
 With the upcoming reauthorization of the Developmental Disabilities Bill of Rights and Assistance Act, the need to develop the same kinds of relationship with federal legislators is very apparent.
 The GCDD priority is to support coalitions and advocates in promoting coherent public policies for integrated life in the community for people with developmental disabilities and the people who support them.

 Advocacy Days at the Capitol -